Mentor and Volunteer Opportunities

 Jindal School students together at a mentor and volunteer event

-Give back to the Jindal School as a mentor or volunteer.
+Give back to the Jindal School as a mentor or volunteer

 Jindal School alumni and students can take advantage of many mentor and volunteer opportunities.
-Become a mentor or volunteer in order to give back to the school, help a student, develop your career objectives, expand your current personal and professional network, open yourself to a variety of people and new perspectives, and improve your interpersonal skills.
+Become a mentor or volunteer in order to give back to the school, help a student, develop your career objectives, expand your personal and professional network, open yourself to a variety of people and new perspectives and improve your interpersonal skills.

 You can be the next spokesperson or career ambassador.
 Find the volunteer or mentorship opportunity that is right for you.